18F/18f.gsa.gov/pages/how-we-work.md

 <div class="hww-intro" markdown="1">
 ### 18F partners with civilian and military federal agencies to help you build or buy exceptional digital services.

+18F helps agencies define a strategy and work towards a solution through our Path Analysis and Experiment and Iterate services.
+We also offer procurement services, including to state and local governments with access to federal funds.

 18F works with partners that have federal funding, and, as a cost recoverable office, we’re required to charge for our work.
-18F also offers procurement services, including to state and local governments with access to federal funds.
 </div>

 ---